-GOALS STRATEGIES PRIORITY Goal 1: Innovation and 1.1 Identify opportunities for the development of high value- 1 Entrepreneurship addition industries in Samoa. ı Support innovation and 1.2 Raise awareness about opportunities for investment in sunrise 1 entrepreneurship in the industries. ' creation and expansion 1.3 Create an incentive framework to encourage investment in 1 of priority industries. priority industries. ı 2.1 Continue efforts to enhance the business enabling 2 Goal 2: Diversification environment (BEE) under various programmes and projects.
-2 and Productivity 2.2 Identify sector-specific productivity-enhancement 2 Facilitate diversification, opportunities in mature sectors.
-2 productivity, and 2.3 Develop policy initiatives to reduce the cost of exporting, with 1 profitability of a focus on shipping issues. ' existing/mature sectors.
-2.4 Ongoing reform of SOEs and their strategic engagement in 2 industry development.
-2 Goal 3: Infrastructure 3.1 Develop appropriate transport infrastructure in accordance 2 and Services with the Transport and Infrastructure Sector Plan.
-2 Develop the 3.2 Improve Samoa's ICT infrastructure, services, and policies to infrastructure and facilitate and attract investment in knowledge-based industries 1 services needed to and ICT-based services. attract investment in 3.3 Improve the provision of Business Advisory Services (BASs) priority industries and to start-ups and expanding businesses in emerging and 2 improve productivity and sunrise sectors.
+GOALS GOALS STRATEGIES Goal 1: Innovation and Entrepreneurship 1.1 Identify opportunities for the development of high value- addition industries in Samoa.
+1 Support innovation and entrepreneurship in the 1.2 Raise awareness about opportunities for investment in sunrise industries.
+1 creation and expansion of priority industries.
+1.3 Create an incentive framework to encourage investment in priority industries.
+1 Goal 2: Diversification 2.1 Continue efforts to enhance the business enabling environment (BEE) under various programmes and projects.
+2 and Productivity Facilitate diversification, Identify sector-specific productivity-enhancement opportunities in mature sectors.
+2 productivity, and profitability of 2.3 Develop policy initiatives to reduce the cost of exporting, with a focus on shipping issues.
+1 existing/mature sectors.
+2.4 Ongoing reform of SOEs and their strategic engagement in industry development.
+2 Goal 3: Infrastructure and Services 3.1 Develop appropriate transport infrastructure in accordance with the Transport and Infrastructure Sector Plan.
+2 Develop the infrastructure and services needed to 3.2 Improve Samoa's ICT infrastructure, services, and policies to facilitate and attract investment in knowledge-based industries and ICT-based services.
+1 attract investment in priority industries and improve productivity and 3.3 Improve the provision of Business Advisory Services (BASs) to start-ups and expanding businesses in emerging and sunrise sectors.
+2